 Opera News hailed that "Michelle Trainor gave one of the most satisfying performances of the evening...her voice is richer and more expressive than ever" for her portrayal of Brangain in Boston Lyric Opera's The Love Potion.
 The Musical Interlligencer has called Michelle Trainor, the kind of classic opera soprano whose glorious, powerful sound raises every hair on your body and makes you melt at the wonder of the human voice" for her performance of Isolde's Liebestod.

-Michelle is excited to be a part of an exciting world premier in the 2017/2018 season.
+Michelle was part of an exciting world premier in the 2017/2018 season.
 The amazing new opera The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare features music from Julian Grant and a libretto by Mark Campbell.
-Ms. Trainor will be creating the role of Helen McDougal, Burke's girlfriend in this wonderful new work based on a true story.
+Ms. Trainor created the role of Helen McDougal, Burke's girlfriend in this wonderful new work based on a true story.
 Ms. Trainor will also being playing the role of Mrs. Peachum in Kurt Weill's The Threepenny Opera with Boston Lyric Opera under the direction of James Darrah as well as the role of Jocasta in Stravinsky's Oedipus Rex with Emmanuel Music.
 She will also be returning to New Hampshire as the soprano soloist in Beethoven's Ninth Symphony and Mahler's Symphony No.2.